• Home

 Renew connections with family and friends and welcome newcomers.

-Looking back on Thanksgivings past, the best times were those spent with family and friends.
-Sharing your table, your gratitude and your love with those cherished people in your life is something to be treasured.
-However, not everyone is able to make it happen every year.
+Sharing your table, your gratitude, and your love with those cherished people in your life is something to be treasured.

 If you know one of those people, it might be a kind gesture to invite them to spend the holiday with you and your family.
-Make an effort to include those friends and acquaintances – even someone you just met – in your celebration.
-There is enough love and enough turkey to go around, I think!

 Download our Free Printable Thanksgiving Image